 Nowadays the large amount of structural geophysical and drilling data as well as satellite Earth observation missions provide remarkable development and foster the compilation of the seismotectonic model.
 The model will base on the comprehensive analysis of the available data sets and provide the active and seismogenic faults on regional-scale, the distribution and focal mechanism of earthquakes epicenters and the most sensitive locations regarding earthquake hazard.
 Researchers are convinced that the model will prove to be useful both in social and economic aspects as it can serve as a basis for local seismic risk analyzes and strategic planning for infrastructure development and hence mitigating the expected consequences of earthquakes.

 The 2018-1.2.1-NKP-2018-00007 project entitled Creating and Analyzing the Seismotectonic Model of Hungary is funded by the National Excellence Program and the grant of HUF 206,358,710 from the National Research Development and Innovation Fund.
-The consortium leader is the Research Centre for Astronomy and Earth Sciences (CSFK), its partner is the GEOMEGA Ltd. The project started on January 1, 2019 and ends on December 31, 2021.
+The consortium leader is the Institute of Earth Physics and Space Science, its partner is the GEOMEGA Ltd. The project started on January 1, 2019 and ends on December 31, 2021.

 Evaluation of the first year, definition of tasks and work schedule for 2020.

 Almost finished: only minor adjustments needed for the new neotectonic map of Hungary

 Introduction and discussion of the new neotectonic map of Hungary with the project participants (Geomega office, Budapest)